ericbrooke/career_ladders/software_engineering/core_engineer.md

 ## Communication
 * Same as SE I

+## Collaboration
+* Has good working relationship with team members

 ## Problem Solving / Decision Making
 * Clearly thinks through specific tasks and presents possible solutions with no direction.